TARGENE/TMLE.jl/docs/src/user_guide/estimands.md

 - Factorial Treatments

-It is possible to generate a `ComposedEstimand` containing all linearly independent IATEs from a set of treatment values or from a dataset.
+It is possible to generate a `JointEstimand` containing all linearly independent IATEs from a set of treatment values or from a dataset.
 For that purpose, use the `factorialEstimand` function.

-## Composed Estimands
+## Joint And Composed Estimands

-As a result of Julia's automatic differentiation facilities, given a set of predefined estimands ``(\Psi_1, ..., \Psi_k)``, we can automatically compute an estimator for $f(\Psi_1, ..., \Psi_k)$.
-This is done via the `ComposedEstimand` type.

-For example, the difference in ATE for a treatment with 3 levels (0, 1, 2) can be defined as follows:
+A `JointEstimand` is simply a list of one dimensional estimands that are grouped together.
+For instance for a treatment `T` taking three possible values ``(0, 1, 2)`` we can define the two following Average Treatment Effects and a corresponding `JointEstimand`:

 ```julia
 ATE₁ = ATE(